benwilcock/python-cloudfoundry-demo/README.md

 [[1, "Audi"], [2, "Mercedes"], [3, "Skoda"], [4, "Volvo"], [5, "Bentley"], [6, "Citroen"], [7, "BMW"], [8, "Volkswagen"]]
 ````

 This data came from the postgres database on Pivotal Web services.
 Don't believe me?
-If you login to the Pivotal Apps Manager online at [http://run.pivotal.io](http://run.pivotal.io) then go to the `pycarsapi-v1` app in your space.
+If you login to the Pivotal Apps Manager online at [http://run.pivotal.io](http://run.pivotal.io) then go to the `pycarsapi` app in your space.
 Click on 'Services' > 'ElephantSQL' > 'Manage' > 'Browse'.
 From here within ElephantSQL you can issue SQL statements directly against your databases.
 Type `SELECT * FROM demo.cars` and click 'Execute'.
 The table you see returned should contain the same data as that listed above.